Trust Accounts

 Closing a Trust Account

-Upon closing a general trust account, the practicing lawyer or law firm must immediately give written notice to the Society’s Executive Director.
+Upon closing a general trust account, the practicing lawyer or law firm must immediately give written notice to the Society’s Chief Executive Officer.

 Lawyer(s) closing their practices cannot change category or resign until their trust account is closed.
 In addition to dealing with the distribution of funds in the trust account, lawyers must complete and file their final trust account report and accountant’s report.